Through the Blue

 Greece’s motorways have undergone extensive upgrades and provide a smooth journey on long road trips.
 Also furnished with a series rest stops for fast food, coffee, and clean toilet breaks, the only thing to reckon with are Greek drivers (see point 5 below).

-Driving through small towns and islands challenge with narrow (two-lane roads are often mistaken for one lane roads) and pot-hole ridden streets.
+Driving through small towns and islands challenge with narrow (two-lane roads are often mistaken for one-lane roads), pot-hole ridden streets.
 But is still do-able enough for me not to mind taking the wheel.
 There are no traffic lights on most islands, so watch out for STOP signs.
 Keep in mind that Google maps sometimes mistake small dirt paths for roads – we’ve had to reverse out of some to get back to the main road.
 Go painfully slowly on mountainside roads that twist sharply around vertiginous cliff faces with no barriers to falling off.
 Parking is usually free on side streets, beaches and attractions.

 2. Motorway tolls